jahantech/kube-deployments/README.md

 [init] Using Kubernetes version: v1.8.3
 [init] Using Authorization modes: [Node RBAC] [preflight] Running pre-flight checks
-[preflight] WARNING: firewalld is active, please ensure ports [6443 10250] are open or your cluster may not function correctly
 [kubeadm] WARNING: starting in 1.8, tokens expire after 24 hours by default (if you require a non-expiring token use --token-ttl 0)
 [certificates] Generated ca certificate and key.
 [certificates] Generated apiserver certificate and key.